Three Reasons Why You’ll Love Power BI Desktop

 Want to learn more?

-If you’d like to learn more about Power BI, read our course page on Introduction to Power BI.
-On this one-day fast-paced course you will learn how to connect Power BI Desktop to different data sources and create a relational model, and will create visual reports which include interactive charts and maps.
-View the course website for more information or call our team on 020 7375 7300 for details and availability of our group courses.
+On this fast-paced course you will learn how to connect Power BI Desktop to different data sources and create a relational model, and will create visual reports which include interactive charts and maps.